umbertomig/qtm151/README.md

 1. Slides: R Markdown and PDFs.
 2. Data: Datasets used for this class (feel free to suggest other datasets!)
+3. RScripts: scripts that we write during class.

 #Emory!
 Cor prudentis possidebit scientiam.